Jonathan Weiner, Founder and CEO of HLTH

 “More importantly, the event ecosystem is too large to provide a safe ‘vaccination bubble,’” he noted.
 Attendees and exhibitors traveling to the event easily encounter hundreds of people before they arrive.
 Once there, each venue (rideshares, hotels, restaurants, convention centers, etc.) increases the number of people exponentially.
 “It would be impossible to mandate vaccination across that entire ecosystem.
 So before organizers try to boil the ocean, they need to understand that the CDC has provided us with clear guidance on how to safely interact with the public.
 And as with all safety precautions, it will be up to each individual to decide how to manage (attend) and mitigate risk.
 Of course, show organizers will need to follow local protocols and provide a reasonably safe environment, but it will not be up to show organizers to manage the impossible.”

-Screenshot 2021-05-24 At 13:08.06
+Screenshot 2021-05-24 at 13:08.06

 Or Get In Touch